rob-linton/publickeyserver/ACE/ace.md

 data:

-An optional list of arbitary data in JSON format
+An optional list of arbitrary data in JSON format

-Allowed chracters.
+Allowed characters.
 ```
 [a..z|A..Z|[0..9]:|/|;|.|?|&|#|!|$|%|^|*|(|)|[|]|{|}|<|>|,|_|-|+|=|@|~|
 ```